JamesMGreene/jquery.outerHtml/README.md

 _(Coming soon)_

 ## Release History
- - 1.0.4: Published to the jQuery Plugins Registry on 2013-02-07.
+ - 1.0.5: Published to the jQuery Plugins Registry on 2013-02-07.
-     - Initial release, plus some minor "README.md" and manifest updates
+     - Initial release, plus some minor fixes to "README.md", jQPR manifest, and Travis-CI config